 All patients that have a hip or knee replacement will receive rehabilitation (physiotherapy) after the operation as per standard care and practice in the NHS.
-Half the study patients will also receive a new treatment designed to help increase physical activity.
+Two thirds of the study patients will also receive a new treatment designed to help increase physical activity.